Miqbal2587/FinalProj/README.md

 2) Added min velocity in which ball goes too fast, it will go over the hole without going in
 3) Added first obstacle type - brick wall - in which the ball bounces off of

-6/8: Things to add today
+6/8: UPDATE
-1) Start working on terrain types - grass, sand, and if there is time water
+1) Added terrain types elevation, depression, sand, and water
-2) ** Export hole and obstacles classes into separate classes outside of the ball class
-3) ** Start working on random course generators based on level difficulty to determine approximation of coordinates
+2) Began working on random course generation, so far only works for level 1 Made major strides today

+6/9: Things to add
-4) ** Start working on level keeping system to progress to more difficuly levels
+1) Start working on progressing up levels and begin level 2
+2) Fine tune the random course generator
+3) Add more shape types for terrains and obstacles
+4) Begin working on new obstacle types
+5) Keep testing the terrains and debug anything if neccesary